adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #43 useState is necessary on the front-end in app.js

-#44 The database now updates and Pusher indicates there's been an update by
+#44 The database now updates and Pusher indicates there's been an update from the database

+#45 Now, update the code to show the front end sending data to the back-end (i.e. so the messages are not static; pass through all the PROPS)